manuth/ExtendedYoGenerator/README.md

 # ExtendedYoGenerator
-An extended version of the Yeoman-Generator.
+An extended version of the Yeoman-Generator

 ## Installing ExtendedYoGenerator
 `ExtendedYoGenerator` can be installed using the `npm`-cli: